cinnData/MLearning/[ML-02E] Example - Modeling the strength of concrete.md

 max    1145.000000   992.600000   365.000000    82.600000
 ```

-## Target vector and features matrix
+## Q2.
+Target vector and feature matrix

 Looking at this data set with a supervised learning perspective, we specify the concrete strength as the **target vector**, that is, what we wish to predict.
 To be consistent, we will always denote this vector (it could either a NumPy 1D array or a Pandas series) as `y`.
-In this case, the target vector is the last column, wg¡hich we can extract as:
+In this case, the target vector is the last column, which we can extract as:

 ```
 In [6]: y = df.iloc[:, -1]